Their Last Season

 She shook her head.

-"She is your mother, but for me she is both mother-in-law and mother."
+"She is your mother, but for me she is both a mother-in-law and a mother."

-She said it casually but her eyes — the way they shone with tears.
+She said it casually, but the way her eyes shone with tears told a different story.

 Danish walked towards her and pulled her into a side hug.